saltsthlm/protips/exports.md

 ## Summary - a React example

-This type of exporting and importing happens a lot in modern JavaScript / EcmaScript 6.
+This type of exporting and importing happens a lot in modern JavaScript / ECMAScript 6.
 I hope you now understand what is going on better.

 As a final repetition - let's review some React code, that makes use of these features.
-Here's a fresh  `App.js` , created with `create-react-app`.
-I'm only including some parts of it, since just a few lines are interesting for this repetition:
+Here's a fresh  `App.js`, created with `create-react-app`.
+I'm only including some parts of it since just a few lines are interesting for this repetition:

 ```javascript
 import React, { Component } from 'react';